go-gomail/gomail/README.md

 ## Introduction

-Package gomail provides a simple interface to send emails.
+Gomail is a very simple and powerful package to send emails.

 It requires Go 1.2 or newer.